XSEDE/CRI_JS_Cluster_Tutorial/README.md

 As a first step, show the security groups that we'll use
  - normally, you would have to create this when first using an allocation.
+By DEFAULT, the security groups on Jetstream are CLOSED - this is the opposite of how firewalls typically work (completely OPEN by default).
+If you create a host on a new allocation without adding it to a security group that allows access to some ports, you will not be able to use it!

 ```
 pearc-clusters-server] --> openstack security group show global-ssh